cncf/tag-security/assessments/guide/joint-review.md

 General comments and summary of the hands-on review with any recommendations worth noting.
 If nothing found use the below example:

-> SIG-Security's hands-on review did not reveal any significant or notable security findings for [project].
+> TAG-Security's hands-on review did not reveal any significant or notable security findings for [project].
 This outcome does not indicate that none exist, rather that none were discovered.

 ## Roadmap